 - Limits to Reservations.
 As these items are intended as temporary loans, we have these guidelines:

 - Maximum one-time checkout: Normally, you may check out a laptop or projector for a maximum of three days.
 However, we do allow one laptop and one projector at any given time to have an extended checkout, with a 14 day maximum.
-(The loan tool automatically determines if you’re eligible.
-If someone else currently has the extended checkout spot, you cannot use it.)
+Webcams and the speaker are only available for 3 days maximum at one time.

 - Maximum per-semester checkout: Each user has a maximum of 35 cumulative days per semester, per type of item, of checkout time.
 Once you go over that maximum, you will not be able to reserve items until the next semester.
 This is to prevent monopolizing this scarce resource.
 (Example: If you have checked out a laptop several times throughout the semester for a total of 35 days, you will not be able to check out a laptop for the remainder of the semester.
 You will still be able to check out a projector, provided you have less than 35 cumulative days of projector checkout time.)We can make extensions under very rare circumstances.
 Please contact the ETS Help Desk to request an extension, and be sure to provide a good reason.

 - Loaner materials are in high demand, so please return them promptly.
 If you have an item that is more than 24 hours overdue, we will lock your engineering account until you return the item.
 Likewise, if you have an item that someone else has reserved and is waiting for, we will lock your account.
 If you know you’re going to be late returning an item, please contact us ahead of time and at let us know why, or arrange an extension, so that we can keep the system from letting anyone else attempt to reserve an item that isn’t available.
 If you do not pick up your reserved item on the start date of the reservation, the item will be returned to the reservation pool, and your reservation will be cancelled.
 Learn more about policy violations here.